 Verification Confirmation through the provision of objective evidences that specified requirements have been fulfilled.
-Witness assessment (by accreditation bodies) Assessment of the Conformity Assessment Body when it is carrying out conformity assessment services within its scope of accreditation.
+Witness assessment Assessment of the Conformity Assessment Body when it is carrying out (by accreditation bodies) conformity assessment services within its scope of accreditation.

-0 Introduction 68 changed 1 Requirements for the Accreditation Bodies 68 2 Requirements for the Certification Bodies 70 3 Requirements for IFS Broker auditors 73
+0 Introduction 70 1 Requirements for the Accreditation Bodies 70 2 Requirements for the Certification Bodies 72 3 Requirements for IFS Broker auditors 75